 At one point, the coach suddenly swayed a bit more vehemently than normal.
 My shoulder bumped into Maman’s.
 Turning to apologize, I saw she was quietly crying.
 I reached around and held her gently by her tiny shoulders.
 She turned, sighed and rested her head on my arm, the tears now rolling down both cheeks.

-“Thank you for everything, Maman,” I whispered to her softly.
+“Thank you for everything, Maman,” I said to her softly.
 Even though she doesn’t speak a word of English, she nodded.
 Her head was still nestled on my shoulder when the DQ sallied into Dadar Central, platform-4 and eased to a halt.
 We took a cab to Sahar, reaching there just when they were announcing check-in and security for the Iran Air flight.
 It was on time.

 At the barrier, Maman loaded her one small bag onto a trolley and started toward the Iran Air counters.
 I don’t usually do this but I tarried and I craned my neck to catch a last glimpse of the small, dear, scarfed woman as she disappeared round the corner of the hall with a pause and a wave.